 Why Should Developers Care?
-The Inspect tool is where Figma really shines for devs, by summarizing styles into CSS properties and even code snippets!
-As always, it’s not wise to blindly copy and paste machine-generated code, but this is super useful as a jumping off point to tweak and adjust.
-Leaps and bounds better than starting from scratch, using some kind of color-picker tool, or (shudder) attempting to match values by eye.
+Dev Mode is where Figma really shines for devs, by summarizing styles into code snippets and design tokens, integrating other dev-focused tools, tracking changes, and more!
+Just remember—as always, it's not wise to blindly copy and paste machine-generated code.
+Dev Mode CSS is super useful as a jumping off point to tweak and adjust, but you should always review it before dropping it directly into your app.
+Still, it’s absolutely leaps and bounds better than starting from scratch, using some kind of color-picker tool, or (shudder) attempting to match values by eye.

 Finally, if there are any images or custom icons in the mockup, you’ll want those exported as well.
 Ideally, your designers will have marked the assets you need as Exportable—if this is the case, then you can select the Page or Frame that you want to export items from, open the Export Panel with Cmd+Shift+E (Ctrl+Shift+E), and export everything that they’ve marked from one place.
 If not, you’ll have to export assets one at a time.
 Select whatever you want to export and scroll down in the right sidebar until you see the Export section.
 There, you can customize your size and export file type (PNG, SVG, JPG or PDF), and click the Export button right below.